jimiryquai/third-project/README.md

 # Project 2

-##Description
+## Description

 This project built on top of Project 1 and included new concepts such as:

-1. Layou2 using CSS Grid
+1. Layout using CSS Grid
 2. BEM Nested File Structure
 3. CSS Animations